A - Z of Useful Information for Parents

 Student of the Week Awards

-At each Assembly, children who have been exemplary class members are presented with a Student of the Week Award.
+At each Assembly, selected students are presented with a Student of the Week Award.
 There is usually one per class and these are chosen by class and specialist teachers.
-Many of the awards are related to the school values of Curiosity, Respect, Integrity and Resilience.
+These awards are related to the school values of Curiosity, Respect, Integrity and Resilience.

 Supervision of Children

-Prep children participate in an eight day intensive swimming program in Term Three.
+Prep children participate in a nine day intensive swimming program in Term Three.
 For the program to run successfully we need the assistance of parents.
-Parent helpers MUST have a current Working with Children Check.
+Parent helpers MUST have a current Working with Children Check .
 Other year levels also have swimming, with levels staggered at various times throughout the year.

 Take Home Books